mohannadrateb/TS_Few_Shot_Learning/Progress.md

 2. Train on cycle A and then test on f
 3. Train on A and take support from F and then test on f again using meta learning

+ # 3d meeting
+ 1. bug in the implmentation
+ 2. make sure that the data is shuffled correctly